tzivigelstein/koibanx-frontend-challenge/README.md

 Run `npm i` or `npm install` in project root to install the necessary packages.

-When developing, the database throws a CORS error when trying to connect to the database.
+When developing, the database throws a CORS error when trying to connect.
 The only way I could solve this issue is to install the following extension in Chrome:

 - [Moesif Website](https://www.moesif.com/)